PWr-Aerospace/based-board-firmware/src/proxy/sd/README.md

 ## Custom layer usage

 The purpose of this file is to provide a set of easy to use functions for file handling.
+The main advantage is that you don't have to go into details how the FatFs library work.

-A typical usage of those would look like this:
+### Read a line from a file

 ```cpp
 #include "sd_proxy.h"